 In the southern part of the Old Town, next to Glavni Square, stands the Church of St. Daniel, the usual starting point for guided sightseeing tours.
-Built on the site of an earlier church in the 13th century, it has gained its present appearance after several alterations, but has managed to retain its basically Gothic style both inside and out.
+Built on the site of an earlier church in the 13th century, it has gained its present appearance after several alterations but has managed to retain its basically Gothic style both inside and out.

 #6 Mestni Park

 The city’s park is Mestni Park, located opposite the Old Town on the left bank of the Savinja River.
 The most beautiful photos of Celje can definitely be taken here!
-The park is not big, yet it is busy, many people walk, jog, or just sit here.
+The park is not big, yet it is busy, many people walk, jog, or just sit there.

 Attractions around Celje

-Behind the mountains are even higher mountains, valleys beneath them, including castles, open-air museums and, of course, a wide range of gastronomic offerings in the local restaurants - 75 km from east to west and almost the same length from north to south.
+Behind the mountains are even higher mountains, and valleys beneath them, including castles, open-air museums and, of course, a wide range of gastronomic offerings in the local restaurants - 75 km from east to west and almost the same length from north to south.
 The countryside is not short of opportunities for recreation.

 In winter, Rogla in the Pohorje Mountains is especially popular with tourists, and in summer, golf courses, swimming and hiking are the most popular destinations.